TypeDreamMoon/DreamFlow/README.md

 The editor debugger is designed for live inspection of `UDreamFlowExecutor` instances tied to the currently opened asset.

-- It lists active executors for the asset while PIE or gameplay is running.
+- It lists active executors for the asset while PIE or gameplay is running
-- It shows current debug state and focused node.
+- It shows current debug state and focused node
-- It supports `Pause`, `Continue`, `Step`, and `Stop`.
+- It supports `Pause`, `Continue`, `Step`, and `Stop`
-- It can focus the selected runtime node back in the graph editor.
+- It can focus the selected runtime node back in the graph editor
-- Breakpoints are stored on the flow asset by node GUID, so they stay attached to the graph.
+- Breakpoints are stored on the flow asset by node GUID, so they stay attached to the graph

-## Included domain modules

-### Quest module

-`DreamFlowQuest` ships with:

-- `UDreamFlowQuestTaskNode`
-- `UDreamFlowQuestConditionNode`
-- `UDreamFlowQuestCompleteNode`

-### Dialogue module

-`DreamFlowDialogue` ships with:

-- `UDreamFlowDialogueLineNode`
-- `UDreamFlowDialogueChoiceNode`
-- `UDreamFlowDialogueEndNode`
+## Companion plugins

+DreamFlow is designed to be extended by sibling plugins.

+Current companion plugins in this repository include:

+- `DreamFlowExpansion`: domain packs such as Quest, Dialogue, Story, and Encounter flow assets and nodes
+- `DreamFlowGameplayTaskBridge`: bridge nodes that connect DreamFlow execution to the `DreamGameplayTask` plugin

+If you need quest/dialogue behavior, enable `DreamFlowExpansion` in addition to `DreamFlow`.

 ## Validation